Shicedregg/Balatro-Joker-Pack/README.md

 3. Ace up the Sleeve - if you have exactly one Ace on hand, gain x11 Mult

 4. Restaurant - blesses you with +15 Mult for each other food Joker and even goes so far as to showering you with x25 Mult if all other Jokers are food

+5. Slot Machine - play three sevens to have a chance at beating the blind instantly

 ## Installation